COMCIFS/comcifs.github.io/draft/powder_data_presentation.md

 ### Diffraction data blocks

-Diffraction data blocks are the most complex of those described in TvDL.
+Diffraction data blocks are the most complex of those described in TVDL.
-In terms of child key data names of Set categories, TvDL diffraction data blocks contain:
+In terms of child key data names of Set categories, TVDL diffraction data blocks contain:

 1. Diffractograms, together with the measurement conditions and instruments - children of `_pd_diffractogram.id`, `_diffrn.id`, and `_pd_instr.id`.

-2. Phase table (TvDL 3.4.1).
+2. Phase table (TVDL 3.4.1).
 Combinations of children of `_pd_phase.id` and `_pd_diffractogram.id` giving all categories in the second row of Table 2.

 3. Wavelength table - `_diffrn_radiation_wavelength.id`.
 Our recommendations
 would put this in a separate block.

 4. Refln loop.
-TvDL includes `_pd_refln.phase_id` as a column in the loop, so that hkl from all phases are contained in a single loop for a single diffractogram.
+TVDL includes `_pd_refln.phase_id` as a column in the loop, so that hkl from all phases are contained in a single loop for a single diffractogram.

-The present guidelines reproduce only part 1 of the TvDL recommendations for diffraction data blocks.
+The present guidelines reproduce only part 1 of the TVDL recommendations for diffraction data blocks.